tds333/stdconfigparser/docu/description.rst

 A standard configuration format for all of your applications.
 Easy to embed or use as a standalone module.
 All distributed as one file.

-You can also use this module in Python 2 as a back port of the Python 3 configuration parser module.
+You can also use this module in Python 2 or 3.3, 3.4 as a back port of the Python 3.5 configuration parser module.
 Even if you don't want to use the StdConfigParser class.
 It is the only back ported module distributed as single file.
 Easy to vendor and distribute it as private part of your application.
 If you don't need the extra power of the converters, keep in mind they are